Nish2288/Cat_Dog-Classifier/README.md

-# Cat_Dog-Classifier
-Cat or Dog classifier using CNN
+# Cat or Dog classifier using CNN

 Training and Test set contains 4000 images of Cat and Dog each.